Demul1/DAPPStarterKit/README.md

 # DAPPStarterKit

 ## About
-This is a simply starter kit which contains the necesary files for a decentralized application (DAPP).
+This is a simple starter kit which contains the necesary files for a decentralized application (DAPP).
 It includes truffle, react, chai, web3, babel and a basic infrastrucutre for a DAPP.

 ## Prerequisites